department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.note-notes.md

 - titles: preserve both `localTitle` and `standardTitle`.
 Do not try to convert to a code
 - dates: VIA gives us timestamp and procTimestamp
   - There is a third `signatureTimestamp` in the VIA xml schema, but this does not seem to be populated by VIA
-  - `timestamp` will go into the DocumentReference.date (needing to be expanded to full instant datatype)
   - `timestamp` will go into the DocumentReference.content.attachment.creation (not expanded, so if just a date, then it is just a date)
   - `procTimestamp` will go into an extension on DocumentReference.authenticator
+  - if `timestamp` has both date and time, then it will go into the DocumentReference.date
+    - else `procTimestamp` will go into DocumentReference.date
 - delete / entered-in-error
   - We don't see notes until they are signed (most entered-in-error will be caught prior to this signature)
   - Notes that are already signed have a workflow that can be used to delete them.
 First there is an annex that is added indicating the note needs to be deleted, and that is signed.
 Then within 24-48 hours the note is deleted.